 There’s no throttling, no ads and you have unlimited data usage.
 Proton has plenty of servers, but while anyone signed up to the Basic tier ($5 per month) can pick and choose between them, free users can only pick Japan, Netherlands or the US.

 The latter is an unexpected bonus, as it means you can access websites blocked in Europe.
-But, and here’s the bad news, it does not unblock Netflix.
+However, don't get too excited, as it won't unblock Netflix or other US streaming services.
 For that, you’ll need to upgrade to a Plus or Visionary account, which grants you access to ‘Plus’ servers.
+But as we said, there are much cheaper paid-for services if your priority is to watch US Netflix.

-Proton is a Swiss-based VPN which has a no-logs policy, so is a fine choice if privacy is a priority.
-And there are apps for macOS and iOS (plus Windows, Android and Linux support) which should cover most, if not all of the devices you want to use.
+Proton is a Swiss-based VPN which has a no-logs policy, so is a fine choice for privacy.
+It offers apps for macOS and iOS (plus Windows and Android) which should cover most, if not all of the devices you want to use.

-Just note that only one device can be connected to the service at any one time.
+Just note that only one device can be connected to the service at any one time, but it's impossible to complain about that when you're not a paying customer.

 There are also browser extensions for Firefox and Chrome, which can be useful if you only want web browsing traffic to go via the VPN connection.